 ‘Finance’ is something that we all live everyday.
 It’s the real hard cash in our bank, it’s the ‘promise’ of money on our credit cards, it’s the counting out of pennies at the end of the month, and that welcome rush of income on payday.
 It’s not a remote topic for experts only, which is why we’ve answered some of the every day fundamental ‘money questions’ that you've asked us over the years.

 I have a credit card debt I’m still paying off, should I do a balance transfer?

 Generally speaking, yes.
 A balance transfer is a great way to keep track of your debt, as it puts it all in one place.
 Additionally, depending on the card you’re transferring your debt to, it can also buy you more ‘free interest’ months over which you can pay back your debt without having to pay extra on interest rates.

-Am I a failure if I decide that to take a job that pays me less?
+Am I making a bad decision if I decide to take a job that pays me less?

 Absolutely not.
 Success is not measured in pounds earned, but in satisfaction gained.
 If you are happier doing a specific job that generates less income, then you should prioritise your outgoings in order to ensure you can live within your means and do the job that makes you happiest.

 What matters more; how much credit you have available to you, or how you pay off your debt?